ykwei7/Track-O/docs/UserGuide.md

 ### Managing your lessons
 1. To view your schedule for the week, run `schedule` and this displays your upcoming lessons for the week.
-2. To add in a new lesson to John, run `addlesson 1 subject/Math d/6 s/10:00 e/12:00 rate/40`.
+2. To add in a new lesson for John, run `addlesson 1 subject/Math d/6 s/10:00 e/12:00 rate/40`.
 This will add a `Math` lesson from `Saturday 10am to 12pm` with the rate of `$40` per hour for John.
-3. To delete the first lesson from John, run `deletelesson 1 lesson/2`.
-This will delete the second lesson of John which was the `Math` lesson previously added.
+3. To delete John's first lesson, run `deletelesson 1 lesson/2`.
+This will delete John's second lesson which was the `Math` lesson previously added.

 --------------------------------------------------------------------------------------------------------------------